bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 proof
 : REQUIRED.
 The proofing presentation
               mechanism used for presenting this access token to an RS.
-See [the section on sending access tokens](#send-access-token) for details on possible values to this field and their requirements.
+See [the section on using access tokens](#using-access-token) for details on possible values to this field and their requirements.

 manage